 This subject guide for urban affairs and planning identifies principal resources for most research in the field at Virginia Tech.

-Resources listed on this landing page are grouped into Background information sources; Essential databases for accessing scholarly literature in the field; Contact information for the subject librarian; and access to Additional information.
+Resources listed on this landing page are grouped into Essential databases for accessing scholarly literature in the field; Background information sources; Contact information for the subject librarian; and tabs identifying Additional information.

 Parts of this guide are also available in Bruce Pencek's other subject guides: Data sources for social research; News/journalism/streaming media; Advice for searching/citing/engaging scholarly literatures; and Accessing VT Library resources from off campus.